adamek195/E-media/Project1/README.md

 |---------|------------|--------------|---------|
 | 4 bytes | 4 bytes    | Length bytes | 4 bytes |

-## All Critical chunks parser can decode:
+## All Critical chunks parser can decode

 - **IHDR** : must be the first chunk; it contains (in this order) the image's width, height, bit depth, color type, compression method, filter method, and